Policies and Procedures

 1. Prevent Duty.

-Kids’ Corner Limited are promoting children’s welfare and preventing radicalization and extremism.
-All staff at Kids’ Corner Limited have completed training on Prevent and Channel.
+Kids’ Corner are promoting children’s welfare and preventing radicalization and extremism.
+All staff at Kids’ Corner have completed training on Prevent and Channel.

 Possible signs: Changes in family behaviour, Changes in the children’s behaviour, e.g. aggression towards others, Comments made by a child which may cause concern, e.g. commenting on what their mummy or daddy has said, talking about fighting for ‘the cause’ etc. Comments made by family members, e.g. about certain faiths, beliefs, cultures, Any other signs that family members may be showing extremism.